BlueBrain/projectionizer/doc/source/theory_practice.rst

 Write
 -----
 Projectionizer writes edges and nodes in SONATA format.
-For now, it also outputs the user.target file until node set files are fully supported.
  * **projections-nodes.h5**: projection node file in a SONATA format
  * **projections-edges.h5**: projection edge file in a SONATA format
- * **user.target**: target file containing the fiber IDs (sgid)

 Volume Transmission
 -------------------
 Volume transmission workflow is run on top of the regular projections workflow to simulate the effects of acetylcholine release into the extrasynaptic space.

 The workflow outputs two files:
  * **volume-transmission-nodes.h5**: volume transmission node file in a SONATA format
  * **volume-transmission-edges.h5**: volume transmission edge file in a SONATA format